Oriented Matroids and Combinatorial Neural Codes: Acknowledgements

 \section{Acknowledgements}

-The authors thank Carina Curto, Emanuele Delucchi, Boaz Haberman, Vladimir Itskov, R. Amzi Jeffs, Anne Shiu, Bernd Sturmfels, and Nora Youngs for helpful conversations.
+The authors thank Carina Curto, Emanuele Delucchi, Boaz Haberman, Gregory Henselman-Petrusek, Vladimir Itskov, R. Amzi Jeffs, Anne Shiu, Bernd Sturmfels, and Nora Youngs for helpful conversations.
+We remark that Henselman-Petrusek developed connections between neural codes and oriented matroids independently, and we look forward to his upcoming article on the topic.
 They also extend deep gratitude to Anne Shiu, R. Amzi Jeffs, and Carina Curto for their comments on an early draft.
+Further, they also thank Laura Anderson for heroic efforts to fix the proof of an earlier version of Proposition 4.
+They also appreciate the thorough reviews by anonymous referees which contributed significantly to readability and accuracy of the results.
 CL was supported by NSF fellowship grant DGE1255832.
+ABK was supported by an NLM Training Program fellowship T15LM007093